DimitriPalmer22/Relapse-Code-Documentation/_temp/03-06 Ricky Playtest Notes.md

 ### Combat 2

-- Replqfe the projectile lesions w/ enforcers
+- Replace the projectile lesions w/ enforcers
 - That section w/ the wall running w/ billboards and then the wall climbing is a lil hard
 - The player can just run away from the combat area
 - Scale the doors cuz they may be a lil small